pensjonatus/flash-fiction/blog/best-job-ever.md

 ---
-title: 'Best job Ever'
+title: Best job Ever
 date: '2018-04-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got fired from a lot of jobs.
 I used to sell this brand of yogurt to shops,